liudichen/mui-message/README.md

 You can also [customize](###Customize) on this basis.
 If you need to use the message instance, such as custom actions, you can use `messageRef` to get it.

-**Note: the same application only needs to use the MessageBox instance once.**
+**Note: You only needs to use the MessageBox component once at one application.**

 ### Use